peteroupc/html3dutil/doc/MathUtil.md

 <a name='MathUtil.quatInvert'></a>
 ### (static) MathUtil.quatInvert(quat)

-Returns a quaternion that describes a rotation that undoes the given rotation (an "inverted" rotation) and is converted to a unit vector.
+Returns a quaternion that describes a rotation that undoes the specified rotation (an "inverted" rotation) and is converted to a unit vector.

 #### Parameters